Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in the moviebox in the init fragment (CMAF Header).
-     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples in the mdat box.
+     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
      11. In case the language of track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.
+     12. Track roles can be signalled in the ingest by using a kind box in udta box.
+The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role as defined in [!MPEGDASH]

 Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
 A fragment can be composed of one or more chunks, while a segment can be